rashika-dabas/Employment-Analytics/README.md

 3. Language Requirements (English and French)
 4. Job Duties (Short Bullet Points)
 5. Future Scope (Insights on the future prospects with statistics from reliable sources like StatCan)
-6. University Studies in Canada (Bachelor’s and Master’s with Fee Range)
+6. University Studies in Canada (Bachelor’s and Master’s with Overall Fee Range)
 7. Mandatory Canadian Provincial Certifications
 8. Grade 11 and 12 Subjects Required
 9. Tags (Some General Tags for Career)